luigifreda/pyslam/README.md

 **VLAD vocabulary generation**
 Train the vocabulary by using the script `test/loopclosing/test_gen_vlad_voc_from_des_array.py`

-### Dense reconstruction pipeline
+### Volumetric reconstruction pipeline

-Dense reconstruction is disabled by default.
-You can disable it by setting `kUseVolumetricIntegration=False` in `parameters.py`.
+Volumetric reconstruction is disabled by default.
+You can enable it by setting `kUseVolumetricIntegration=True` in `parameters.py`.
 At present, it works with RGBD datasets or when a depth image is available at each frame.

+If you want a mesh as output set `kVolumetricIntegrationExtractMesh=True` in `parameters.py`.

 ### Save and reload a map